jameshegarty/rigel/README.md

 *reduceThroughput* is a debugging module.
 It artificially reduces the SDF throughput of the output stream by 1/factor.

 ### lut ###
+    type: inputType -> outputType
+    modules.lut( inputType : Type, outputType : Type, values : LuaValue[] )
+    fields: {..., kind="lut", inputType=inputType, outputType=outputType, values = values }

+`lut` creates a lookup table. `values` must be an array of size 2^(inputType:bits()), and each of its values must be convertible to `outputType`.
+When lowered to hardware, these lookup tables typically end up being instantiated at BRAMs, so trying to fit the input/output data type to match the size of the BRAMs is typically a good idea.

 ### constSeq ###
+    type: nil -> A[W*T,H]
+    modules.constSeq( value : LuaValue, A : Type, W : Uint, H : Uint, T : Number )
+    T*W must be an integer <=W and >0.
+    fields: {..., kind="constSeq", A=A, w=W, h=H, T=T, value=value}

+`constSeq` is a combination of a constant and a shift register. `constSeq` returns sub-arrays of a 2d array constant (with value `value`).
+The sub-arrays returned are column subsets of width `W*T` and height `H` from low indicies to high.
+This matches the behavior of stencilLinebufferPartial - so it can be used to feed stencil computations with filter coefficients.

 ### overflow ###
+    type: A -> V(A)
+    modules.overflow( A : Type, count : Uint )
+    fields: {..., kind="overflow", count = count }

+`overflow` is used to set up the DRAM test harness.
+If the AXI bus recieves more data items than it was expecting, it crashes the board. `overflow` caps the number of data items at `count` to make sure this doesn't happen, even if the user's code has a bug.

 ### underflow ###
+    type: Handshake(A) -> Handshake(A)
+    modules.underflow( A : Type, count : Uint, cycles : Uint, upstream : Bool, [tooSoonCycles : Bool] )
+    fields: {..., kind="underflow", A=A, count = count }

+`underflow` is used to set up the DRAM test harness.
+If the AXI bus recieves fewer data items than it was expecting, it crashes the board.
+Underflow can occur for two reasons:

+*Underflow on the output:* The pipeline didn't write enough values (not enough valid bits were true).
+For this case, set `upstream=false`, and it will monitor the writes.
+It will expect to see at least `count` items in `cycles` cycles.
+If this doesn't occur, it will write DEADBEEFs to the bus until `count` items have occured. `tooSoonCycles` will optionally also raise an assert in the Verilog simulator if the pipeline exits too soon (which is probably also an error of some sort).

+*Underflow on the input:* The pipeline didn't read enough values (not enough ready bits were true).
+For this case, set `upstream=true`, and it will monitor the reads.

 ### cycleCounter ###
+    type: Handshake(A) -> Handshake(A)
+    modules.cycleCounter( A : Type, count : Uint )
+    fields: {..., kind="cycleCounter", A=A, count=count }

+Debug module. `cycleCounter` counts the number of cycles until `count` items have been written on the bus, and then writes out this number of cycles in one full AXI burst (128 bytes).
+Cycle count is written out as 32 bit unsigned ints (repeated 32 times).
+This modules is used to measure the number of execution cycles used by the pipeline.

 ### freadSeq ###
+    type: nil -> type
+    modules.freadSeq( filename : String, type : Type )
+    fields: {..., kind="freadSeq", filename=filename, type = type }

+Debug module.
+Reads a file on disk in the Verilog and Terra simulator.
+Acts as a data source.
+This is a NOOP in hardware.
+The module will continue to read data until the file runs out of data.

 ### fwriteSeq ###
+    type: type -> type
+    modules.fwriteSeq( filename : String, type : Type )
+    fields: {..., kind="fwriteSeq", filename=filename, type = type }

+Debug module.
+Writes a file to disk in the Verilog and Terra simulator.
+Data is passed through this module unmodified, so this can be used to record data in the middle of the pipeline.
+This is a NOOP in hardware.
+The module will continue to write data whenever data is passed to it.

 Systolic (systolic.t)
 =====================